Verifying Quantized GNNs With Readout Is Decidable But Highly Intractable

 \section{Conclusion and Future Work}

 The main result is the (co)NEXPTIME-completeness of verification tasks for GNNs with global readout.
 It helps to understand the inherent complexity, and demonstrates that the verification of ACR-GNNs is highly intractable.
-As a mere baseline for future research, we provide a prototype for verifying GNNs over a set of graphs with a bounded number of vertices.
-Finally some experiments the practical utility of quantized GNNs.
-This prompts significant efforts of the research community towards ensuring the safety of GNN-based systems.
+To further guide future research, we provide extensive experiments demonstrating that quantised GNNs are essential.
+However, naive approaches to verifying GNNs, even over a set of graphs with a bounded number of vertices, quickly reach their limits, as expected, given the inherently high complexity.
+This prompts significant efforts of the research community towards ensuring the safety of quantised GNN-based systems.

 There are many directions to go.
 First, characterizing the modal flavor of \quantlogic---a powerful graph property specification language---for other activation functions than ReLU.
 New extensions of \quantlogic could also be proposed to tackle other classes of GNNs.
-Verification of neural networks is challenging and is currently tackled by the verification community \citep{DBLP:journals/corr/abs-2501-05867}.
+Verification of neural networks is challenging and is currently tackled by the verification community \cite{DBLP:journals/corr/abs-2501-05867}.
 So it will be for GNNs as well.
 Our verification tool with a bound on the number of vertices is still preliminary and a mere baseline for future research.
 One obvious path would be to improve it, to compare different approaches (bounded model checking vs.\ linear programming as in \cite{DBLP:conf/aaai/000200DWZB24}) and to apply it to real GNN verification scenarios.
 Designing a practical verification procedure in the general case (without any bound on the number of vertices) and overcoming the high computational complexity is an exciting challenge for future research towards the verification of GNNs.

 \paragraph{Limitations.} Section \ref{section:upperbound} and \ref{section:lowerbound} reflect theoretical results.
 Some practical implementations of GNNs may not fully align with them.
 In particular, the order in the (non-associative) summation over values in $\setnumbers$ is fixed in formulas (\ref{eq:qfbapaaggregation}) and (\ref{eq:qfbapaaggregationglob}).
 It means that we suppose that the aggregation $\agreggationfunction(\expression)$ is computed in that order too (we sort the successors of a vertex according to the values of $\expression$ and then perform the summation).